iamtrask/OM-Welcome-Package/README.md

 ### Apply for Mentorship
 Next, you should [join our mentorship program](https://forms.gle/6b3HXZtufMwa9cxaA).
 OpenMined Mentors are here to help you get started, and to walk you through the steps to becoming an active member of OpenMined.

-To get an idea of what you can expect once joining the mentorship program, check out our [Mentorship Program infographic](https://drive.google.com/file/d/1a_jk6juN7pNyXpPJo2X9ZIMoQv6v1Psv/view?usp=sharing).
+To get an idea of what you can expect on joining the mentorship program, check out our [Mentorship Program infographic](https://drive.google.com/file/d/1a_jk6juN7pNyXpPJo2X9ZIMoQv6v1Psv/view?usp=sharing).
 <br><br>

 <div align="center">